Special Needs Planning

 - Allows the child to take advantage of public benefits while providing resources for other activities and care.

 Additionally, there are three types of special needs trusts, which include:

-- Third-Party Special Needs Trust: This type of trust is created using the assets of the parent(s) or relatives as part of an estate plan distributed by a will or living trust.
+- Third-Party Special Needs Trust: This type of trust is created using the parent(s) or relative’s assets as part of an estate plan distributed by a will or living trust.

-- Self-Settled Special Needs Trust: This type of trust is funded using the child’s assets, such as when a child receives a settlement from a personal injury and will require lifelong care.
+- Self-Settled Special Needs Trust: This type of trust is funded using the child’s assets, such as when a child receives a personal injury settlement and will require lifelong care.
 Payback to the state is required after the child’s death, but only to the extent that the child receives public assistance benefits.

 - Pooled Trust (“(d)(4)(C) trust”): This type of trust is a special needs trust with a twist.
 It is created by a nonprofit organization, with individual beneficiaries creating accounts within the larger trust and “pooling” their assets together—though each beneficiary’s account remains their own.
 Because a pooled trust accepts contributions from many beneficiaries, it can make more stable investments and provide additional management services.
 It also does not prevent a special needs person from accessing government benefits, as the trust’s funds are used as a supplement to these benefits.

 Trusts Created by Special Needs Individuals

 As of December 2016, it is now legal for people with disabilities to create their own special needs trusts rather than relying on others.
 If competent to do so, people over the age of eighteen with disabilities can now create a trust on their own behalf, using their own resources, to protect their assets while preserving their public benefits.

 When a family decides that a special needs trust may be right for them, they typically have a host of questions about the process.
 The most common questions that we see from families considering a special needs trust include: